Pricing

 The different stages of most applications are as set out as above.
 However, each case is different, and there may be other steps involved that we would advise on at the outset of your case.

-Please note: The Home Office processing times are not in our hands and can vary depending on the service you opt for through the Home Office.
+Please note: Home Office application processing times can vary throughout the year, often with no indication provided by the Home Office.
 Applications may be processed from between 24 hours to 6 months or more.
-We will provide you with our best estimate based on the facts of your case.
+We will provide you with our best estimate based on the facts of your case and in line with recent processing times for similar applications.

-What is not included in our fee estimates?
+What is not included in the below fee estimates?

-The following services are not included within the scope of our immigration offering:
+The following items are not included within our immigration fee estimates below:

-• Any work after the application has been submitted, aside from advising on the outcome of said application.
+• Any work after the application has been submitted, with the exception of advising on the outcome of said application.

 • Advice on any follow-up immigration applications, appeals, administrative reviews, reconsiderations, reviews, requests or any other steps that are required after an application is approved.
 This does not include areas where this work is required, such as ‘immigration appeals’ or ‘administrative reviews.’